Skip to content

 Building

-The project uses cmake for building and depends on an LLVM installation (CI tests cover LLVM 17, 18 and AMD ROCm versions 5.7.1, 6.2.1).
-The top-level CMakeLists.txt has the following (binary) build options:
+Proteus uses cmake for building and requires an existing LLVM installation (CI tests cover LLVM 18/19 with CUDA 12.2 and AMD ROCm versions 6.2.1, 6.3.1, 6.4.1).

-• ENABLE_TESTS: builds Proteus tests.
+• ENABLE_TESTS: build Proteus tests.

-• PROTEUS_ENABLE_HIP: enables HIP support.
+• PROTEUS_ENABLE_HIP: enable HIP support.

 • PROTEUS_ENABLE_CUDA: enable CUDA support.

-• PROTEUS_ENABLE_DEBUG: logs debugging information (for developers).
+• PROTEUS_ENABLE_DEBUG: enable debug logging (for developers).

 Host, CUDA and HIP support

-A typical build process is:
+A typical build looks like this:

 git clone https://github.com/Olympus-HPC/proteus.git